wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/5-show-m365-data.md

 Microsoft Graph Toolkit components (web components) are actually HTML tags.
 Components work with providers to get user access token, call Microsoft Graph APIs for getting required data and show this data with Fluent UI.

-Basically, these reusable HTML tags have complete functionality to help us create full Microsoft 365 experience.
+Basically, these reusable HTML tags have complete functionality to help us integrate pieces of Microsoft 365.

 There are many components available to get the most popular Microsoft 365 datasets in your application such as people, tasks, agenda.
 Let's discover components with some scenarios:

-### Scenario 1:
+### Scenario 1: Get events from calendar

 Suppose you would like to show upcoming calendar events for signed-in user in your application.
 You can easily implement calendar events by using `mgt-agenda` component in your app.
 The **Agenda** component will return calendar events from Microsoft Graph `/me/calendarview` API endpoint by default.